Montana Court Records

 How do I Find DUI Checkpoints in Montana?

 Montana state statute outlaws police officers from conducting DUI checkpoints.
 Generally, DUI checkpoints are set up to scrutinize drivers and identify those operating a vehicle under the influence of drugs or liquor.
-Although law officers cannot set up DUI checkpoints, they can pull over drivers they suspect driving under the influence of intoxicants.
+Although law officers cannot set up DUI checkpoints, they may pull over drivers they suspect driving under the influence of intoxicants.
 Under Section 61–8–402, there is an implied consent by drivers to test their breath or blood for the aim of measuring their blood alcohol concentration or the presence of drugs in their body.

 What is an Aggravated DUI in Montana?